EmperorOrokuSaki/trill/README.md

 Memory profiling is crucial for understanding and optimizing the performance of smart contracts on EVM chains.
 Trill provides developers with a powerful tool to visualize and analyze memory usage during transaction execution, helping them identify potential bottlenecks and improve contract efficiency.

 > [!NOTE]
+> Trill was inspired by this [tweet](https://twitter.com/0xkarmacoma/status/1773385937323786662) from [karma](https://twitter.com/0xkarmacoma)!
-> Trill is currently undergoing tests and could potentially have issues.
+> This project is currently undergoing tests and could potentially have issues.
 In case you find any problem during building or running it, please open an issue.

 ## Installation